 “The majority of patients with MDS are elderly and have largely incurable disease, and these patients are commonly symptomatic and transfusion dependent,” Dr. Garcia said.
 Hypomethylating agents are the mainstay of treatment in this setting, but response and survival rates are low, she explained.
 The azacitidine and venetoclax combination has demonstrated clinical activity and synergy in acute myeloid leukemia (where it is approved as frontline treatment), which prompted researchers to evaluate the combination in patients with high-risk MDS.

 The phase Ib study enrolled 78 adults with treatment-naïve disease who were not candidates for hematopoietic cell transplantation or intensive chemotherapy.
-Per study protocol, participants received azacitidine 75 mg/m2 on days 1 through 7 of each 28-day cycle.
+Per study protocol, participants received azacitidine 75 mg/m2 on days one through seven of each 28-day cycle.
 Venetoclax was initially given at doses of 400 mg or 800 mg for 28 days of each cycle, but treatment intolerance led researchers to amend dosing to an escalating dose of 100, 200, and 400 mg for 14 days per treatment cycle.

 Participants’ median age was 70 years, and 91% of patients had an Eastern Cooperative Oncology Group score of 0 to 1.
-More than one-half of patients had very high–risk disease, per International Prognostic Scoring System-Revised classification.

 Serious AEs were reported in 73% of patients.
 These included neutropenia (49%), pneumonia (6%), and diverticulitis (5%).